 The essentials are the pasta, the peanut sauce, the basil and parsley and at least three shredded veggies.

-The Benefits of Spaghetti in a Side Salad
+The Benefits of Throwing Spaghetti Pasta in a Side Salad

-Adding the protein-rich spaghetti makes this mixture filling and satisfying, and makes it suitable as a main dish.
+Adding a protein-rich chickpea spaghetti pasta makes this mixture filling and satisfying, gluten-free and suitable as a main dish.

-I love using chickpea spaghetti because it adds real nutritional benefit to the dish, primarily protein.
-And it’s gluten-free.
+I love using chickpea spaghetti pasta because it adds real nutritional benefit to the dish, primarily protein.
+And, of course, the gluten-free bonus!

 My favorite brand is linked in ingredients, but feel free to use your favorite brand.
-Just be sure you use spaghetti.
+Just be sure you use spaghetti pasta, or string.
 The stringy format is the perfect vehicle for the peanut sauce.
+And chickpea pasta, when under-cooked a tad, actually breaks into 1-inch bits that resemble noodles, the perfect form for a Thai Asian salad.

 The peanut sauce is very peanut-y.